 On February 4, while supporting the No DAPL struggle, Krow (Katie Kloth) was assaulted and arrested by a Bureau of Indian Affairs officer (there is video of the incident below).
 She was walking on a public road, away from the Sacred Stone camp, when she was chased down by the officer.
 It is believed that she was specifically targeted because of her ongoing involvement and visibility within the No DAPL resistance, which had resulted in two arrests on misdemeanor charges previous to this incident.
 Krow was also known at Standing Rock for being an advocate for creating a unified front in fighting the pipeline.

-Krow has been charged with violation of felony probation and is being held at Morton County Correctional Center.
+Krow has been charged with violation of felony probation and was held at Morton County Correctional Center until February 27.
 The probation is from previous charges in Wisconsin stemming from an environmental protest against mining in the Penokee Hills in 2013, for which she served nine months in jail.
-After a recent bail reduction hearing, Krow was assigned a cash-only bail of $100,000.
-The stipulations of the judge require that the bail be paid in full.
-Even if the full bail is paid, it is likely that Morton County would refuse to release Krow.
-We are currently working with lawyers and legal teams in North Dakota and Wisconsin to figure this out.
-Donations to support Krow will go towards paying lawyers, commissary, postage, travel for supporters visiting Krow, and/or bail.
-Krow has stated that she wants the bail paid.
+After a bail reduction hearing, Krow was assigned a cash-only bail of $100,000.
+The stipulations of the judge required that the bail be paid in full.
+Donations to support Krow will go towards paying lawyers, commissary, postage, travel for supporters visiting Krow, and/or helping Krow with basic needs.

 Krow is an activist, artist, forager, sustainable farmer, biologist, and amazing person loved by many within the environmental movement.
 We need to show her as much solidarity and support as we can at this vital time.
 In Krow’s own words, “We must negate state repression by protecting ourselves and land-bases therein; we must not give our people up, and recognize that to be in solidarity with one another is more akin to the idea of ‘harmony’ than ‘unity.’
 Harmony implies that we can all do different things within the same song, and still find conclusion together.”